Computer & Information Sciences

 At the countrywide level, the racial-ethnic distribution of computer and information sciences majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Computer & Information Sciences, too.
-About 8.7% of those with this major are international students.
+Americans aren’t the only ones with an interest in Computer & Information Sciences.
+About 9.3% of those with this major are international students.

 How Much Do Computer & Information Sciences Majors Make?

 Bachelor’s Degree Starting Salary